 - You certainly won’t feel like you missed out.
 Sure, leaving friends behind and spending what seems like such a short time in two separate places was my main worry about switching countries halfway through.
-Had I not been subject to the wonderful advice of my first year exchange friend, Sarah, (who studied at UEA for a year from UBC in Vancouver) to guide me right, my year abroad would have been very different!
-Whilst she didn’t regret her choice to remain at UEA for the year, many of her international friends had left to go home in December as they were only on exchange for the first semester…meaning whilst not any less enjoyable, her second semester was just, different.
+Had I not been subject to the wonderful advice of my first year exchange friend, Sarah, (who studied at UEA for a year from the University of British Columbia in Vancouver, Canada) to guide me right, my year abroad would have been very different!
+Whilst she didn’t regret her choice to remain at UEA for the year, many of her international friends had left to go home in December as they were only on exchange for the first semester… meaning whilst not any less enjoyable, her second semester was just, different.
 Consequently, she urged me to take the split-year opportunity, especially if this was the only negative standing in my way!

 - Similarly, you’ll essentially experience two Fresher’s weeks – being the ‘newbie’ twice!
 To me, this was better than going to one place, leaving for Christmas and coming back when many of your friends had gone home and you were forced to watch other newbies coming in and replacing you!
 Also, many of my friends that stayed at one institution all year admitted their first semester was often their favourite anyway, with the novelty and excitement wearing off by the time they returned in January.

 So, as my attempt to sway those of you pondering the thought of a split-year into a more certain frame of mind, I hope it has been mainly successful in doing just this.
-If you have any further questions concerning the topic please feel free to email me at firstname.lastname@example.org, or drop by the Study Abroad desk in Arts 1 every Tuesday 2-4 and ask your questions in person!
+If you have any further questions concerning the option to do a split-year please email the UEA Study Abroad Office at firstname.lastname@example.org or drop by the Study Abroad desk in Arts 1 and ask your questions in person!

 I also have my own personal blog that detailed much of my time away in both continent’s…so feel free to have a read of that too!

-Amelia Glean (AMA) – American History with Politics and Study Abroad Ambassador 2015/2016
+Amelia Glean studies American History with Politics at UEA and is the Study Abroad Ambassador for 2015/16